ivanwong-berkeley/python_assignment_20210119/README.md

 ### Access the web application
 To change the number of record per page on the table view, use the URL query parameter "?per_page=<per_Page>"

-This application is deployed to AWS with a default of 25 rows per page.
+This application is deployed to the Google Cloud Platform with a default of 25 rows per page.
 The application can be access using this URL: http://35.247.36.115:5000/?per_page=25

 ### Unit Test
 To test the application, run the following unit test cases.